ozyurtf/cpu-scheduler/README.md

 - Granted resources cannot be taken away from a process.
 They must be explicitly released by the process that is holding them.
 - There must be a circular chain of 2 or more processes.
 And each of these processes should be waiting a resource that will be released by the next member (process) of the chain

-Well, when the deadlock happens, how can we deal with them ?
+Well, it is good to know the conditions of a deadlock but another important question that we should answer is: when the deadlock happens, how can we deal with them ?

 # How to Deal with Deadlocks ?

 - You can ignore them.
 - Let the deadlock occurs, detect it, and take an action.
-  -  As an example of an action; we can dynamically manage the resources to avoid deadlock.
-(Deadlock Avoidance)
+  -  We can dynamically manage the resources to avoid deadlock. **(Deadlock Avoidance)**
-  -  We can also prevent the deadlock by breaking one of the conditions of the deadlock.
-(Deadlock Prevention)
+  -  We can also break one of the conditions of the deadlock and prevent the deadlock. **(Deadlock Prevention)**

 # Deadlock Detection and Recovery

 The system actually does not attempt to prevent the deadlock.
-It just detects as it happens.
-And once it detects the deadlcok, it takes actions to recover.
+It just detects the deadlock as it happens.
+And once it detects the deadlock, it takes actions to recover.

 But the question is: how we can detect the deadlock ?

-As always, the answer to this question is: it depends.

 ## Deadlock Detection with One Resource of Each Type

-If there is only 1 resource for each type, constructing a resource graph is enough.
-If we detect a cycle in that graph, this means that there is a deadlock.
+If there is only 1 resource for each type, constructing a resource graph is a good way to detect the deadlock.
+Because if we detect a cycle in that graph, this means that there is a deadlock.

 We can give a system that has one scanner, one plotter, one tape-drive as an example of a system in which there is one resource of eacy type.
-Having two printers, for instance, breaks the rule.
+Having two printers, however, would break the rule.

-Okay but the question now is: how to detect cycles ?
-In other words, how a computer can detect cycles in a graph ?
+Okay now the question is: how to detect cycles ?
+We can detect it by simply looking at it but how a computer can detect a cycle in a graph ?

 ## Formal Algorithm to Detect Cycles